Physician Burnout Solutions:

 Add other instruments to your survey

 You can add other instruments to your survey for a fee.
-Listed below are some standardized instruments you may want to use to assess physician well-being:
+Listed below are some standardized instruments you may want to use to assess employee well-being:

 Leadership